deckhouse/virtualization/docs/USER_GUIDE.md

 AccessMode:

 - `ReadWriteMany (RWX)`: Multiple disk access.
 Live migration of virtual machines with such disks is possible.
-- `ReadWriteOnce (RWO)`: Only one instance of the virtual machine can access the disk.
-Live migration of virtual machines with such disks is supported only in DVP commercial editions.
-Live migration is only available if all disks are connected statically via (`.spec.blockDeviceRefs`).
-Disks connected dynamically via `VirtualMachineBlockDeviceAttachments` must be reattached statically by specifying them in `.spec.blockDeviceRefs`.
+- `ReadWriteOnce (RWO)`: The disk can be accessed by only a single virtual machine instance.
+Live migration of virtual machines that use such disks is supported only in commercial editions.
+Live migration is available only if all disks are attached statically via `.spec.blockDeviceRefs`.
+Disks attached dynamically via VirtualMachineBlockDeviceAttachments must be reattached statically by specifying them in `.spec.blockDeviceRefs`.

 When creating a disk, the controller will independently determine the most optimal parameters supported by the storage.